zenstackhq/zenstack-docs/docs/the-complete-guide/part4/1-prepare-project.md

 # 🛠️ Creating a Full-Stack Project

 To simplify the process of building our full-stack Todo app, we'll recreate the project from scratch using the [create-t3-app](https://create.t3.gg/) scaffolding tool - saving us a lot of time manually integrating different tools and libraries.
-We'll reuse the ZModel schema from the previous part.
+We'll reuse the ZModel schema we built in Part I.

 :::info ZenStack is framework-agnostic